Mississippi Highway 149: Route description

-Richland

 MS 149 begins at an intersection with US 49 within the city of Richland.
 It first heads north-northwest along a two-land road passing through an industrial park.
 After going through a wooded area, the road curves to the north-northeast passing through more industrial parks.
 After it passes under Interstate 20 (I-20) and its interchange ramps for exits 46 and 47A, the road becomes a divided highway (though still one lane in each direction).
 The road curves to the northwest before ending at a signalized intersection with US 80.

 For its entire length, the highway is unsigned and is only known by Old Highway 49.
 This segment of MS 149 is not maintained by the state.

-Yazoo City-Silver City

 MS 149 begins at an intersection with US 49 and MS 16 in Yazoo City, Yazoo County, heading west concurrent with MS 16 on East Broadway Street, a three-lane road with a center left-turn lane.
 The road heads through wooded areas with some homes and businesses, narrowing to two lanes and continuing west-northwest.
 The highway becomes lined with homes before it reaches the commercial downtown of Yazoo City, where the name changes to West Broadway Street at the Main Street intersection.
 MS 16/MS 149 heads out of the downtown area and crosses Canadian National Railway's Yazoo Subdivision line at-grade adjacent to the Yazoo City station serving Amtrak's City of New Orleans train.
 The road runs past homes and businesses before it reaches an interchange with MS 3 at the western edge of Yazoo City.
 Past this interchange, the highway becomes unnumbered and crosses the Yazoo River before heading through a mix of farmland and woodland.
 MS 16/MS 149 crosses Broad Lake and continues through rural land, turning northwest and entering Humphreys County.

 MS 16 splits from MS 149 by turning west, while MS 149 curves north and heads through agricultural areas.
 The road passes to the east of the residential town of Louise before it comes to an intersection with the eastern terminus of the western segment of MS 14.
 The highway continues north through farmland before it bends east to bypass the residential community of Midnight, with Old U.S. Highway 49W passing through Midnight.
 From here, MS 149 continues northeast through more rural areas before it comes to its northern terminus at an intersection with US 49W (unsigned MS 3) in Silver City.